 - One is allowed to wonder why in October of 2004 while Michael facing child molestation charges in Los Angeles, news was spread that MJ was agreeing to sell his 50% catalogue to Sony, stating that general discussions between Sony and Jackson’s representatives, John Branca and Charles Koppelman, were in place to discuss already the post-merger direction of the partnership.

-We know for sure by the Court papers of the Prescient Lawsuit that the above possibility was far from MJ’s mind and that these 2 vultures were not his consultants, but they just backed up Goldman Sachs looking to purchase MJ’s catalogue.
+We know for sure by the Court papers of the Prescient Lawsuit that the above possibility was far from MJ’s mind.
+Actually, Mr. Branca and Mr. Koppelman just backed up Goldman Sachs that was looking to purchase the 50% of Sony/ATV owned by MJ’s.
 Contrary to what was written during that period MJ was active in analysing financial solutions to purchase Sony’s 50%!

 The reality is that Sony had financial problems and put the payment of the ATV shares into limbo and did not pay the losses of the lack of development to Michael Jackson, using the company’s money to merge its recorded-music division with Bertelsmann’s BMG.
 Sony wanted MJ out of the picture before expanding the business because MJ had certain rights that allowed him to block acquisitions and Sony wanted to operate the business without interference.